 Every data subject whose personal data are processed has the right to request the immediate rectification of incorrect personal data concerning him/her.
 Furthermore, taking into account the purposes of the processing, the data subject has the right to request the completion of incomplete personal data, including by means of a supplementary declaration.

-If a data subject wishes to exercise this right to rectification, he/she may contact an employee of the controller at any time.
+If a data subject wishes to exercise this right to rectification, he/she may contact the Data Protection Officer at any time.

 d) Right to erasure (right to be forgotten)